awakened1712/awakened1712.github.io/_posts/2019-10-02-hacking-whatsapp-gif-rce.md

 - In the second re-allocation of 0, info->rasterBits buffer is freed.
 - In the third re-allocation of 0, info->rasterBits is freed again.

 This results in a double-free vulnerability.
-The triggering location can be found in decoding.c file:
+The triggering location can be found in decoding.c:
 ```C
 int_fast32_t widthOverflow = gifFilePtr->Image.Width - info->originalWidth;
 int_fast32_t heightOverflow = gifFilePtr->Image.Height - info->originalHeight;